Netcash-ZA/PayNow-WHMCS-Module/README.md

 Revision History
 ----------------

+* 20 March 2015/1.5.0: Implemented callback verification for security.
+WHMCSfied the code.
 * 20 March 2015/1.0.3: Fixed RegEx for invoiceid.
 * 18 February 2015/1.0.2: Added WHMCS Admin User Name step to readme and correct file names
 * 11 May 2014/1.0.1: Added screenshot to readme, added to documentation